Crystal River Engineering: Snapshot

 CRE's “Snapshot” system allows measurement of diffuse-field HRTFs in a reflective environment.
 Early reflections from the measurement environment are removed, allowing replication of an anechoic measurement in an untreated room, without requiring a treated anechoic chamber.

 ProTron

-In 1995, the ProTron, a 3D sound mixing environment for sound designers and recording engineers was released as a software plug-in for Digidesign's TDM architecture at US$995.
+In 1993, the ProTron, a 3D sound mixing environment for sound designers and recording engineers, was released as a software plug-in for Digidesign's TDM architecture at US$995.
 The ProTron plugin allows for simulation of psychoacoustic cues and environmental effects.
+Ted Tanner Jr, a former engineer at Digidesign Inc was the lead product developer.
 The mouse is used to place sources in three-dimensions, using a slider for vertical Z adjustment with a 2D plane to position in X and Y directions.
 ProTron can be seen as a very early version of Aureal's A3D Player, created after CRE's acquisition by Aureal.